yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 ## What is Github?

 Github is a web service built on top of Git that hosts your code and provides easy ways to store, work with, and share your projects.
 It is designed for collaboration, meaning that once a file is recognized in Github, if you are working on a project with collaborators, it will identify changes between files, and let the users know when they try to upload if the same lines have been changed.
 If the same lines have been changed, you have to tell it one you want, this is called a **merge conflict**.
 If a merge conflict is not found, it will automatically update the online version of the repository with your new code.
+A change!
+A change!

 Working with Github is easy, there are two main ways you can work with Github, via command line, or with a Desktop GUI.
 The instructions below will show you how to get started on the command line.